Volunteer in Bali

 Where are the projects located?

 All of IFRE’s volunteer programs in Bali are located on the Indonesian island of Bali (Kuta).
-The beautiful isle of Bali is full of contrasts, and you can go from beach to rainforest to mountains all within a couple of hours, not to mention the excellent food and incredibly friendly locals.
-Everywhere, you will find intricately carved temples and Bali appeals to travelers through its sheer natural beauty of looming volcanoes and lush terraced rice fields that exude peace and serenity.
+The beautiful island of Bali is full of contrasts, and you can go from beach to rainforest to mountains all within a couple of hours, not to mention the excellent food and incredibly friendly locals.
+Everywhere, you will find intricately carved temples, and Bali appeals to travelers through its sheer natural beauty of looming volcanoes and lush, terraced rice fields that exude peace and serenity.

 Is there any minimum and maximum stay?